voodoo12345/beam-docs/source/index.rst

 Getting Started
 ---------------

-The simplest way to get started with Ontology is by visiting the `Ontology website <http://ont.io>`_, reading and understanding the materials posted there and joining ONT Global Community on Telegram (https://t.me/OntologyNetwork) for updates and discussions.
+The simplest way to get started with Ontology is by visiting the `Ontology website <http://ont.io>`_, reading and understanding the materials posted there and joining ONT Global Community on Telegram (https://t.me/OntologyNetwork) and Discord (https://discord.gg/4TQujHj) for updates and discussions.

 .. danger:: Ontology is extremely new and experimental technology.
 No guarantees can be provided by anyone whatsoever.
 Use it at your own risk.
 Make sure you know what you are doing, especially if there is money involved.